 Mind Mapping Graphic Way to Plot Thoughts On a Theme to Better Understand

 Mind maps have an organizational structure that radiates from the center and use lines, symbols, words, color and images according to simple, brain-friendly concepts.
-Mind mapping converts a long list of monotonous information into a memorable and highly organized diagram that works in line with your brain’s natural way of doing things.
+Along list of monotonous information can be converted into a memorable and highly organized mind map that works in line with your brain’s natural way of doing things.

 Start the mind map in the middle of a landscape (sideways) sheet if you are doing it on your own, or use a flip chart or white board if you are doing it in a group.
 Many say that the main idea is best presented as an image, but I’m lousy at drawing!

 Do use colors, so that you can see groups of things and ideas easily.
 Connect the main branches to the center and try to keep things in groups by having branches on branches for subsidiary ideas.
 Use curves if you can, since the ideas are not likely to be linear and straight lines are boring to the brain.
 Use as few words as you can and images really are best so your thinking is not too constricted.
 On the other hand, if your thinking is very scrappy and disjointed, you can use the Affinity Diagram to help you sort the wheat from the chaff.